ibm-cloud-docs/databases-for-elasticsearch/README.md

 1. Create a working branch from the `source` branch.
 1. Make your changes to the Markdown content.

-    - Cloud docs uses Markdown with a few custom extensions to source the docs.
-For tips about how to structure and style your docs with IBM Cloud Markdown, see [Quick tips for authoring in IBM Cloud docs](https://test.cloud.ibm.com/docs-internal/writing?topic=writing-solution-guides#solution-guides-include-quick-tips) in "Creating solution, deployment, and migration guides".
-    - Cloud docs also supports controlling content with tagging.
-For example, content within the staging code tags is not displayed to the public.
-For more information, see [Making updates to your docs](https://test.cloud.ibm.com/docs-internal/writing?topic=writing-update-docs).

 1. Commit your updates.
 1. Create a pull request from your branch or fork to `source`.

     1. A Jenkins job runs that commits content to the `draft` and `review` branches and opens a pull request to the `publish` branch.
     1. After a few minutes, you can see your changes in the IBM Cloud docs framework.
-Changes to `draft` are available at the internal `/docs-draft/` location (https://test.cloud.ibm.com/docs-draft/databases-for-elasticsearch).
-Changes to `review` are available at the pre-production `/docs/` location (https://test.cloud.ibm.com/docs/databases-for-elasticsearch).

 :information_source: **Tip:** Content that is tagged with draft, review, or staging, or feature tags are built and promoted only to the internal location and is not included in the pull request to the `publish` branch for production.